-3.2 Bootstrapping local security associations
+B. Bootstrapping local security associations

-We now assume that all nodes have already performed the setup phase and own at least one certificate as mentioned in the previous section.
+We now assume that all nodes have already performed the setup phase and own at least one certificate.

 During this phase nodes need to establish ephemeral security associations with all their neighbors which are at distance less than r hops.
 As mentioned previously, this key agreement depends on the local topology and therefore requires a secure neighborhood discovery.
 In order to optimize the number of message exchanges and to cope with the dependency between security and topology, we propose a local key agreement protocol along with neighborhood discovery: one protocol run provides the initiator with both a correct view of its neighborhood topology at r hops distance and shared secrets with all r-hops or less neighbors in a batch.
-On the one hand, the neighborhood discovery mechanism is inspired by secure routing protocols (like [11]) with the noticeable difference that our solution is based on a hop count limit instead of targeting a destination: it therefore relies on signatures chains to guarantee the integrity of the discovered topology.
+On the one hand, the neighborhood discovery mechanism is inspired by secure routing protocols (like [7]) with the noticeable difference that our solution is based on a hop count limit instead of targeting a destination: it therefore relies on signatures chains to guarantee the integrity of the discovered topology.
 Contrary to secure routing in MANET, the goal of our protocol is not to perform end-to-end secure routing which is irrelevant in opportunistic networks, but simply to discover the local topology of the network.
-On the other hand, the key agreement scheme is derived from an authenticated version of Diffie-Hellman key agreement protocol, also called the station to station protocol [22].
-We therefore assume that all nodes know a group G with generator g suitable for a Diffie-Hellman protocol.
-Furthermore, all exponentiations are taken modulo the cardinal of the group |G| and we do not mention this modular extraction in the sequel of the paper for the sake of clarity.
+On the other hand, the key agreement scheme is derived from an authenticated version of Diffie-Hellman key agreement protocol, also called the station to station protocol [13].
+We therefore assume that all nodes know a group Gwith generator g suitable for a Diffie-Hellman protocol.
+All exponentiations are taken modulo the cardinal of the group |G| and we do not mention this modular extraction in the sequel of the paper for the sake of clarity.

 The protocol features four main steps.
 First a node initiates a Security Association Request for r hops, this request is then forwarded to neighbors until the r-th hop receives it.
 Then, a Security Association Reply is sent to the initiator through the reverse path of the request and finally the initiator can compute the shared keys.
-These four steps are detailed hereafter and an example of the execution of the protocol over one path is given in table 1.

-3.2.1 Initiation of Security Association Request

-When a node N_s wants to establish security associations with its neighbors, at distance less than r hops, it needs to initiate a Security Association Request.
+1) Initiation of Security Association Request: When a node N_s wants to establish security associations with its neighbors, at distance less than r hops, it initiates a Security Association Request.
 It first computes its Diffie-Hellman share g^{r_s} in order to establish short term keys with each of the neighbors.
-In order to prevent impersonation, N_s should also send its certificate received from IM during the previous phase.
-Finally, since the neighborhood discovery message should not be forwarded after the r-th hop, an additional iterator should be included in the message and should be decremented at each hop.
+In order to prevent impersonation, N_s also sends its certificate received from IM during the previous phase.
+Finally, since the neighborhood discovery message should not be forwarded after the r-th hop, an additional iterator is included in the message and is decremented at each hop.
 N_s signs all these information to prove their authenticity and broadcast the following message: